lovingl3tters/lovingl3tters/README.md

 𓎢𓎠𓎟𓎠𓎡

 <details>
-  <summary> boundaries </summary>
+  <summary> boundaries + byi </summary>

   - Whisp/ATA me if im with someone problematic.

   - dni darkshippers, i will permhide. if i accidentally int with you, permhide me.

   - please dont make inappropriate jokes/actions directed AT ME in safe servers.

-I block freely
+  - I block and hide freely for my own comfort. feel free to do the same to me if applicable.
 </details>

 𓎢𓎠𓎟𓎠𓎡